Xpra-org/xpra/docs/FAQ.md

 ### Some gnome applications take a long time to start (ie: `gnome-terminal`)
 Try adding `--source-start=gnome-keyring-daemon` to your server. (see [gnome-terminal takes too long to launch](https://github.com/Xpra-org/xpra/issues/3109), not supported with older versions so use `--start=gnome-keyring-daemon` instead)
 ### My xpra seamless or desktop session has crashed!
 Can I recover it?
-Generally yes, as long as the virtual display server (vfb) has not crashed.\
+Generally yes, as long as the virtual display server (vfb) has not crashed - and it very rarely does.
+Use `xpra recover`.\
 If the xpra server is completely gone, you can start a new one to re-use the existing display.\
 If the xpra server is still running but unresponsive, you should kill it first (and use `kill -9` to prevent the tear down code from also stopping the vfb display)
 ### Application X creates a new tab or window on an existing display, not the display I want to use